 Society for Coloured Lens Providers

-Our accredited Optometrists are members of the Society of Coloured Lens Prescribers and are experts in providing eye care and treatment for those with visual stress and dyslexia.
+Our accredited Optometrists are members of the Society of Coloured Lens Prescribers and abide by their code of conduct when providing eye care and treatment for those with visual stress

 For more information visit: